mikeboat45/wellness-gait-app/README.md

 `VITE_SUPABASE_URL`=your_supabase_url
 `VITE_SUPABASE_ANON_KEY`=your_supabase_anon_key

+Create a new project in supabase.
 Create a `.env` file in the root directory and add the following:

 ```
 VITE_SUPABASE_URL="YOUR_SUPABASE_URL"